Street fighting

-A typical situation might involve two men arguing in a bar, then one suggests stepping outside, where the fight commences.
-Thus, it is often possible to avoid the fight by backing off, while in self-defense, a person is actively trying to escape the situation, using force if necessary to ensure their own safety.
+A typical situation involves two individuals arguing in a bar, during which dispute one suggests stepping outside, where the fight commences.
+It is often possible to avoid the fight by withdrawing from the situation; whereas in self-defense, a person is actively trying to escape the confrontation, using force if necessary to ensure their own safety.

 In some martial arts communities, street fighting and self-defense are often considered synonymous.